 In December 2018, Iran’s supreme leader began making consequential personnel decisions that would affect Raisi’s career trajectory.
 After the death of former Chairman of Iran’s Expediency Council Mahmoud Hashemi Shahroudi, Khamenei elevated Sadegh Larijani, then chief justice, as his successor.
 The Expediency Council is a body that resolves differences between parliament and the Guardian Council.
 Larijani was nearing the end of his term at the helm of the judiciary in August 2019, after spending close to a decade in the powerful position.
 But Larijani would not occupy both positions for long.
 In March 2019, Iran’s supreme leader appointed Raisi as Larijani’s successor as chief justice.
 Such a move raised eyebrows as it came months before Larijani’s term was scheduled to end.
 If that promotion wasn’t enough, days later Raisi became deputy chairman of the Assembly of Experts, beating out Larijani himself.

-Raisi has thus positioned himself well in the battle for succession as Khamenei ages.
-He controls one branch of government while commanding a leadership post in the body that is formally vested with the authority to select Iran’s next supreme leader.
-While Larijani was once thought to be a leading contender to become supreme leader, Raisi has systematically tarnished his brand, launching an anti-corruption case against his former deputy Akbar Tabari.
-Indeed, Larijani himself argued the revelations—the trial has been broadcast on state television—were part of a “pre-planned scenario” to sully his image.
+Raisi thus positioned himself well in the battle for succession as Khamenei ages.
+He controlled one branch of government while commanding a leadership post in the body that is formally vested with the authority to select Iran’s next supreme leader.
+While Larijani was once thought to be a leading contender to become supreme leader, Raisi systematically tarnished his brand, launching an anti-corruption case against his former deputy Akbar Tabari.
+Indeed, Larijani himself argued the revelations—the trial had been broadcast on state television—were part of a “pre-planned scenario” to sully his image.
 Raisi also claimed credit for the firing of at least 60 judges from the Larijani era.
-Raisi has additionally used anti-corruption as a political weapon against the Rouhani administration, with the president’s brother, the son-in-law of his labor minister, the daughter of his former industry minister, and his former vice president for women and family affairs being targeted under the watch of the new chief justice.
+Raisi additionally used anti-corruption as a political weapon against the Rouhani administration, with the president’s brother, the son-in-law of his labor minister, the daughter of his former industry minister, and his former vice president for women and family affairs being targeted under Raisi’s watch.

-The position of chief justice brings added advantages for Raisi as he now sits on the Supreme National Security Council (SNSC) as well as the Supreme Economic Coordination Council (SECC).
-Both positions enhance his resume as prior to 2019, Raisi had never served on either.
-The SNSC has given him firsthand experience in national security policymaking and the SECC has grown into an important political body, which, at times, has circumvented Iran’s legislative chamber.
-He has also courted members of the broader Axis of Resistance—for example, calling Ismail Haniyeh, the head of Hamas’ political bureau, in April 2020.
-Raisi has played a leading role in mobilizing Iran’s legal response to the strike which killed former IRGC-Quds Force Commander Qassem Soleimani in January 2020, and was prominently pictured at Khamenei’s side at the late commander’s funeral.
+The position of chief justice brought added advantages for Raisi as he now sat on the Supreme National Security Council (SNSC) as well as the Supreme Economic Coordination Council (SECC).
+Both positions enhanced his resume as prior to 2019, Raisi had never served on either.
+The SNSC gave him firsthand experience in national security policymaking and the SECC has grown into an important political body, which, at times, has circumvented Iran’s legislative chamber.
+He also courted members of the broader Axis of Resistance—for example, calling Ismail Haniyeh, the head of Hamas’ political bureau, in April 2020 and making a high-profile trip to Iraq.
+Raisi played a leading role in mobilizing Iran’s legal response to the strike which killed former IRGC-Quds Force Commander Qassem Soleimani in January 2020, and was prominently pictured at Khamenei’s side at the late commander’s funeral.
 The optics spoke volumes.

 Ebrahim Raisi’s career has been advanced by steady promotion by Iran’s supreme leader, an influential family base of power, and a shrewd ability to maximize his visibility and image.
 Raisi has developed a political brand base focused on anti-corruption and populism.
-Raisi is an important figure to watch as he checks a number of boxes, such as ties to military security forces to be a contender for the next Supreme Leader.
-It is worth mentioning again, however, that the Supreme Leader has not made his decision about his successor.
+He is an important figure to watch as he checks a number of boxes, such as ties to military security forces, to be a contender for the next supreme leader.